google/badwolf/docs/temporal_graph_modeling.md

 BadWolf does not make any assumption about ID structure.
 IDs are represented as UTF8 strings.
 No spaces, tabs, LF or CR are allowed as part of the ID to provide efficient node marshaling and unmarshaling.
-The only restriction for node IDs is that they cannot contain for efficient marshaling reasons neither '<' nor '>'.
+The only restriction for node IDs is that they cannot contain neither '<' nor '>' for efficient marshaling reasons.

 ### Marshaled representation of a node